wsdfhjxc/virtual-desktop-bar/README.md

 After that, you should be able to find Virtual Desktop Bar in the Widgets menu.

+### Configuration
+The plasmoid has some options regarding its behavior and visuals.
+You'll find them in the configuration dialog.

+There are also global keyboard shortcuts, which you can define in the Global Shortcuts System Settings Module.
+They should be available under KWin or Plasma component, depending on the shell version.
+The shortcuts are named like this:
+* Switch to Recent Desktop
+* Add New Desktop
+* Remove Last Desktop
+* Remove Current Desktop
+* Rename Current Desktop
+* Move Current Desktop To Left
+* Move Current Desktop To Right

 ### KWin scripts compatibility
 If you want to use this applet with some KWin scripts (tiling scripts or the like), please read [this](KWIN.md) before.